vdasu/deduplication/FL/README.md

 3. `ROUNDS`: Number of FL training rounds to perform in the FedAvg algorithm.
 4. `EPOCHS`: Number of epochs of local training a client performs in each training round.
 5. `TEST_RATIO`: Ratio of samples in the dataset to hold out for evaluating the perplexity of the trained models.
 For example, a `TEST_RATIO = 0.2` means that 20% of the data samples in the original dataset are held out for the test data.
-6. `USE_EPMPD`: Whether to perform EPMPD deduplication or not.
+6. `USE_EPMPD`: Whether to perform EP-MPD deduplication or not.
 Setting this to True will override the effects of `DUPLICATE_RATE` as it performs deduplication among the clients before training.
 If you want to analyze the effects of duplicates in training data on running time and perplexity, always set this to False.
 7. `TYPE`: Type of EP-MPD to use.
 Can be 1 or 2.

 Once the `config.py` folder has configured with the desired parameters, simply run `main.py`.